This is an Op-Ed contribution by former NTSB chairman Mark Rosenker, and shared by Inmarsat.

 Most significantly from a safety perspective, flight data streaming can allow airlines and safety authorities to detect aircraft distress conditions when they arise, and engage to help prevent an incident before it occurs.
 The satellite-based flight data streaming solutions that are already available today incorporate sophisticated algorithms that, in many cases, can identify operational issues and distress conditions autonomously and seamlessly relay that information to the personnel on the ground that are best positioned to help – including airline maintenance departments, as well as aircraft and engine engineers.

-black box in the cloud” solution – meaning that accidents investigators do not have to wait for black box retrieval before beginning their evaluation of cockpit voice and flight data.
+Flight data streaming can also provide a secure “black box in the cloud” solution – meaning that accidents investigators do not have to wait for black box retrieval before beginning their evaluation of cockpit voice and flight data.
 This eliminates delays in developing insights that can help prevent future incidents.
 As someone who has led multiple investigations of aviation accidents, I know from experience that every minute counts when it comes to determining the cause of an incident and sharing that information with those affected and with the aviation community more broadly.

 Although today is a somber anniversary, it’s important not to lose sight of the fact that today’s airlines are extremely safe and only getting safer.
 According to International Air Transport Association’s Safety Report issued last April, over the last ten years the world’s commercial aviation industry has improved its overall safety performance by 54%, with an accident rate in 2016 of 1.61 accidents per million sectors, compared to 3.53 in 2007.